-13.1 Logging In
+14.1 Logging In

-When you login to a phone, you take control of that phone.
-Incoming calls for you are redirected to it phone and your user information and settings are available.
-Any existing user on the phone is logged off when you login.
+When you log in to a phone, you take control of that phone.
+Incoming calls for you are redirected to that phone and your user information and settings are available.
+Any existing user on the phone is logged off when you log in.